Setting The Salmon Fly Hook

 Effective Salmon Fly Fishing Hooking

 The key to being effective at catching salmon on the fly is that you don't react to the initial tug or nudges on the fly reel.
 This can be particularly hard to do if you've come from a trout fishing background and are fully trained to immediately lift the rod to set the hook.
-In 99% of cases salmon must be given enough time to turn on the fly and start consistently drawing line off the reel before the time is right to tighten on them to set the hook.
+In 99% of cases salmon must be given enough time to turn on the fly and start consistently drawing line off the reel (as they return to there original holding position) before the time is right to tighten on them to set the hook.
 The only 'rare' exceptions to this rule are when you're stripping a high speed fly or old resident salmon aren't taking the fly properly and only 'snapping' at the fly where tightening immediately is your only chance of hooking them.

 Do Not React To Initial Salmon Contact